stavros-melidoniotis/isup-cli/README.md

 A cli tool to quickly test whether websites are up and running.
 Works with `Windows`, `Mac` and `Linux`.

 # Installation
-Download the project locally and from inside the project's directory run:
+Download the project locally and run `npm install -g` from inside the project's directory.
-`npm install -g`
+You need to have Node.js installed (Download [here](https://nodejs.org/en/download/)).

 # Usage
 ```